 Let’s just say I started bonding with Brumhilde at the beginning of Chapter IV, and I only managed to reach the maximum level halfway through Chapter VI.
 That is at least 20 hours of play-time if we include sidequests and general shuffling around Saint-Denis, a good portion of which was right on the back of the horse.

 Still, and please pardon my French, Brumhilde and I have seen a lot of shit together.
 We went huntin’, killin’, ridin’ and runnin’ from the law more times than I can count.
 I started to really like that horse, goddammit.

 Chapter III – The Hunt

 It was a chilly night north-east of Saint-Denis.
 Brumhilde and I were riding away from Charlotte’s cottage, where we had just helped the poor widow shoot bottles down.

-Arthur also tried to impress her by missing every other shot, but that’s another story.
+Arthur had also tried to impress her by missing every other shot, but that’s another story.

-Galloping hooves from the horizon mirrored the thunderstorm from the skies above.
+Galloping hooves at the horizon mirrored the thunderstorm from the skies above.
 It was about to get worse, so

 Arthur I decided to send Brumhilde away.
 I put several holes into those inglorious basterds, and all was quiet again.

 Brumhilde and I fled towards Annesburg, to reach Dutch and keep on with our adventures.
 But a new icon showed up on my map: Professor Marko Dragic’s lab.